Connecting you to God’s work through Cru

 Deep love compels a Chilean student to reach out to others.

 Ana Maria Pavez entered a classroom and took a seat at one of three desks clustered in the middle of the room at San Sebastian University.
-She and another female student were meeting with Lisset Phillips, a Campus Crusade for Christ staff member, to study the Bible in Santiago, Chile.
+She and another female student were meeting with Lisset Phillips, a Cru staff member, to study the Bible in Santiago, Chile.
 Ana was in her second year at the university, studying medical technology.
 An introverted, practical young woman, Ana was committed to her studies and eager to grow in her new relationship with God.